 James P. Lambe has practiced criminal law since 1986.
 In trials of life sentence cases, he has obtained eight acquittals, four hung jury dismissals, and three in limine motion dismissals.

 He has employed creativity in settling four death penalty cases.
-He has also concluded thirty-one other murder cases (preventing a murder conviction in eighteen of them) and one hundred and three three strikes cases (preventing a three strikes sentence in ninety-three of them).
+He has also concluded thirty-one other murder cases (preventing a murder conviction in eighteen of them) and one hundred and four three strikes cases (preventing a three strikes sentence in ninety-four of them).

 He was the trial attorney in two published cases which effected significant changes in California law: People v.
 Myers (1998) 61 Cal.App.4th 328, 71 Cal.Rptr.2d 518 (self defense) and People v.
 Howard (2005) 34 Cal.4th 1129, 23 Cal.Rptr.3rd 306 (felony murder).